Bhadreshwara/talkingDumb/README.md

-# Sign Language Detector
+# TalkingDumb
 A simple CNN project for detecting american sign language.
-Here, I have implemented CNN (Convolution Neural Network) using Keras.
+Here, I have implemented Convolution Neural Network using Keras.

 ### Tools Used
-1. Python 3
+1. Python 3.7
 2. OpenCV 3
 3. Tensorflow
 4. Keras